NullRefExcep/gulp-casperjs/README.md

     .pipe(casperJs({command:''})); //run capserjs test.js
 });
 ```
-If command has value which cast to `false`, this parameter will ignored.
+If command has value which cast to `false`, this parameter will be ignored.

 ## LICENSE